Mission, Vision & Values

 Very often, it is precisely these fragmented aspects of ourselves that need our compassion and acceptance.
 That doesn’t mean you have to like those parts of yourself but rather that you accept ‘what is’.
 The thoughts and emotions about those experiences happen not just in the past but in real-time.
 The journey to wholeness, therefore, includes visiting with and integrating these lost parts of ourselves.

 While each journey in therapy is unique, you can depend upon me to act professionally and with integrity, practice from the values stated above, and to serve faithfully in your best interests to the best of my ability.

 While you’re here, consider taking one more courageous step by reaching out and contacting me to let me know where you are on your journey and where you’d like to go next.
-Or, if you know others who need assistance, click the share icons on the left or bottom of your screen to share this page with them.
+Or, if you know others who need assistance, click the share icons on this screen to share this page and website with them.